Indigenous People of Biafra: 2020–21 clashes

-In August 2020, the department of state services (DSS) were accused by IPOB of killing 21 of its members and arresting 47 other members across different locations.
-The DSS claims two of its officers were killed by IPOB members.
-Both sides accused each other of firing the first shot and that the attack was unprovoked.
-Casualties have not been independently verified.
-Following the incident, IPOB vowed to retaliate and called on its members to start practicing self-defense.
+In August 2020, IPOB accused the Department of State Services (DSS) of killing 21 of its members and arresting 47 others at several locations.
+The DSS said that two of its officers were killed by IPOB members.
+Both sides accused the other of firing first and said they had been attacked without provocation.
+The casualty figures have not been independently verified.
+Following the incident, IPOB vowed to retaliate and called on its members to practice self-defense.

-On December 12, 2020, Kanu announced the formation of the Eastern Security Network (ESN), a regional security force, with the purpose of flushing out bandits and illegal forest occupants that clash with farmers in Biafran land.
+On 12 December 2020, Kanu announced the formation of the Eastern Security Network (ESN), a regional security force that he said was intended to remove bandits and illegal forest occupants who clashed with farmers in Biafran territory.
 The Nigerian Army deployed to locate ESN camps two weeks later.
-On January 22, Nigerian soldiers invaded Orlu to search for ESN operatives.
+On 22 January 2021, Nigerian soldiers entered Orlu to search for ESN operatives.
 Eight buildings were burnt and one person was killed in the ensuing events.
-Security forces re-invaded the area three days later, clashing with the ESN and killing at least five people before being repulsed by the ESN.
-Four Nigerian soldiers were killed in the fighting.
-The Nigerian Army withdrew, and in the following days, Nigerian Air Force planes and helicopters deployed to search for ESN operatives in and around Orlu.
-Before the Nigerian Army could launch another attack, Kanu ordered the ESN to cease fire and withdraw from Orlu, ending the crisis.
+Security forces returned to the area three days later, clashing with the ESN and killing at least five people before being repulsed by the ESN.
+Four Nigerian soldiers were also killed in the fighting.
+The Nigerian Army withdrew, and in the following days, Nigerian Air Force planes and helicopters were deployed to search for ESN operatives in Orlu and the surrounding area.
+Before the Nigerian Army launched another attack, Kanu ordered the ESN to cease fire and withdraw from Orlu, which ended the attacks.

-Shortly after the Orlu crisis, IPOB gave all the governors of southeast Nigeria 14 days to ban open grazing, threatening to deploy the ESN to enforce a ban if the authorities did not do so.
+Shortly after the Orlu crisis, IPOB issued a 14-day ultimatum to the governors of southeast Nigeria to ban open grazing, threatening to deploy the ESN to enforce a ban if the authorities did not do so.

-On April 9, 2021, IPOB formally allied itself with the Ambazonia Governing Council (AGovC) and the Ambazonia Defence Forces.
-The alliance was denounced by the Interim Government of Ambazonia as well as by other Biafran separatist groups.
+On 9 April 2021, IPOB announced an alliance with the Ambazonia Governing Council (AGovC) and the Ambazonia Defence Forces.
+The alliance was denounced by the Interim Government of Ambazonia and by other Biafran separatist groups.

-According to a BBC News Pidgin report, the Nigerian Army raided the IPOB headquarters, seizing weapons in a joint operation with State Services and IRT operatives (Nigerian Army Police Intelligence Response Team).
-Government officials described it as a success.
+According to a BBC News Pidgin report, the Nigerian Army raided IPOB headquarters and seized weapons in a joint operation with State Services and Intelligence Response Team operatives.
+Government officials described the operation as a success.

-IPOB militants have been accused of committing war crimes such as murdering civilians, including children, with oe notable attack being the May 2022 Anambra State killings.
+IPOB militants have been accused of killing civilians, including children, with one reported attack being the May 2022 Anambra State killings.

 Activities outside Nigeria

 United States

-IPOB has sought support from the right-wing Trumpist movement in the United States, and IPOB leader Nnamdi Kanu attended a Donald Trump rally in Iowa as a special guest, at the invitation of the Republican Party of Iowa.
+IPOB has sought support from the pro-Trump political movement in the United States, and IPOB leader Nnamdi Kanu attended a Donald Trump rally in Iowa after receiving an invitation from the Republican Party of Iowa.

-Donald Trump designated Nigeria as a Country of Particular Concern, which Nigerian journalist Garba Shehu alleges was a result of IPOB funding right-wing American lobbyists to influence U.S. foreign policy towards Nigeria.
-Bruce Fein, a conservative American lawyer, has frequently spoken out in support of IPOB and Nnamdi Kanu.
+The Trump administration designated Nigeria as a Country of Particular Concern.
+Nigerian journalist Garba Shehu alleged that the designation resulted from IPOB funding right-wing American lobbyists to influence United States foreign policy towards Nigeria.
+Bruce Fein, a conservative American lawyer, has spoken out in support of IPOB and Nnamdi Kanu.

-After defeating Trump in the 2020 presidential election, Joe Biden reversed the decision to designate Nigeria as a country violating religious freedom, resulting in criticism from Christian and right-wing groups and lawmakers in the United States.
+The Biden administration later reversed the designation of Nigeria as a country violating religious freedom.
+The decision was criticised by Christian and right-wing groups and lawmakers in the United States.